Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Development-Status.md

 -   ⚫ **Feature**: Allow Zoe to give your server members nicknames based on their summonername (main account)
 -   ⚫ **QoL**: Add a filter to rankupdate messages to select queues
 -   ⚫ **QoL**: Add a filter to the rankchannel to select queues
+-   ⚫ **Feature**: Add a version of /stats profile for TFT statistics

 <br>